 - Coating pieces of meat in gravy or sauce can make them easier to swallow.
 If swallowing is still difficult, the same food can be pureed in a blender.

-To make sure you are getting enough fiber, try eating:
+To make sure you’re getting enough fiber, try eating:

 - Applesauce or other fruits that have been pureed.

-- Prune juice – add a thickening powder if needed.
+- Prune juice – and add a thickening powder, if needed.

-- If you are drinking nutritional supplements, choose one with added fiber.
+- If you’re drinking nutritional supplements, choose one with added fiber.

 - Drinking thick liquids or adding thickening powder to your favorite beverages.

-Some options that can help you get more calories into your diet:
+Options that can help you get more calories into your diet include: